 Among the primary aspects considered are the age of your equipment, commodities hauled, and the location of your truck.
 These factors are accounted for by the insurers when putting together your insurance premium.

 Depending on the condition of your truck, the annual insurance cost could be up to $10,000 per truck.
 This figure can change based on the type of coverage, the model, year, and condition of the vehicle, and the experience of the driver.

-Installing FMCSA-compliant electronic logging devices may also reduce insurance premium.
+Installing an FMCSA-registered electronic logging device may also reduce insurance premiums.